Red colobus: Chimpanzee predation

 Research indicates that chimpanzee predation may be a major selection factor on some red colobus populations.
 Although chimpanzees primarily eat fruit, leaves, and insects, if the opportunity to eat meat arises, they will pursue it.
 In addition to sustenance, evidence suggests that chimpanzees prey on red colobus to reinforce social status, as well as to attract sexual partners.
 When under attack, the red colobus males congregate to defend their group, while the females gather their infants and try to escape.
 Larger groups of red colobuses have an increased likelihood of attracting chimpanzees, but they also tend to have more defending males, making it harder for chimpanzees to hunt successfully.
 Furthermore, while under attack, male colobuses shout an alarm call to let others know if chimpanzees or other predators are in the area.
 The frequency of these shouts is increased with the number of females and infants in the group as a way to spread the news of an expected attack.
 At Gombe National Park in Tanzania C.B.
 Stanford estimated that the Gombe chimps kill up to 100 colobus monkeys a year, which he believes to be close to a fifth of the colobus population within their territory.
 Another study confirms that chimpanzees are annually responsible for 6-12 percent of red colobus female and infant death in Ngogo, Kibale National Park, which has one of the largest populations of chimpanzees.
 It seems that chimpanzees tend to favor the red colobus as prey whenever the two are in the same territory, hunting in groups of up to 20 individual chimps.
 During these hunts in Tai, Gombe, Ngogo, and Mahale National Parks, ≥ 87 percent of the hunts made more than one kill.
 The highest amount of kills seen during this study was 13, most of which were infants.

 Species

-The Handbook of Mammals of the World (2013), ITIS, and the IUCN Red List recognize the following species or subspecies of red colobus: